opengeospatial/ogcapi-connected-systems/api/usecases/hydro/groundwater/README.md

 # Groudwater Well Examples

-The following are examples of API resources used to model a groundwater well use case.
+The following are examples of API resources used to model a groundwater monitoring well use case.

 ## Well Monitoring Site (Platform)